playportal-studio/AirTime/README.md

 * ### <b>Step 7:</b> Launch the Xcode Workspace file.
     * Make sure xcode simulator runs
     * Make sure iOS device runs

+* ### <b>Need Help?</b> If you get stuck on any of the steps listed here are some links to help!
+    * Here is another cocoapods installation directions [link](https://iosdevcenters.blogspot.com/2015/12/how-to-install-cocoapods-in-xcode.html)
+    * Read [this](https://github.com/joshnh/Git-Commands) to get a refresher on Git commands